publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch73/schII/m__us_usc_t10_s1451.md

         (1)  __Standard annuity__  __.—__

-        In the case of a standard annuity provided to a beneficiary under [section 1450(a)(4) of this title][/us/usc/t10/s1450/a/4], the monthly annuity payable to the beneficiary shall be the amount equal to 55 percent of the retired pay of the person who elected to provide the annuity after the reduction in that pay in accordance with [section 1452(c) of this title][/us/usc/t10/s1452/c].
+        In the case of a standard annuity provided to a beneficiary under section 1450(a)(4) 1 of this title, the monthly annuity payable to the beneficiary shall be the amount equal to 55 percent of the retired pay of the person who elected to provide the annuity after the reduction in that pay in accordance with [section 1452(c) of this title][/us/usc/t10/s1452/c].

         (2)  __Reserve-component annuity__  __.—__

-        In the case of a reserve-component annuity provided to a beneficiary under [section 1450(a)(4) of this title][/us/usc/t10/s1450/a/4], the monthly annuity payable to the beneficiary shall be the amount equal to a percentage of the retired pay of the person who elected to provide the annuity after the reduction in such pay in accordance with [section 1452(c) of this title][/us/usc/t10/s1452/c] that—
+        In the case of a reserve-component annuity provided to a beneficiary under section 1450(a)(4) 1 of this title, the monthly annuity payable to the beneficiary shall be the amount equal to a percentage of the retired pay of the person who elected to provide the annuity after the reduction in such pay in accordance with [section 1452(c) of this title][/us/usc/t10/s1452/c] that—

             (A) is less than 55 percent; and